cbdelossantos/seagrass-microplastics-carbon-riaformosa/README.md

 # Overview

-This repository contains the scripts used for the data analysis presented in the scientific article titled "Microplastic and organic carbon storage in sediments of intertidal and subtidal seagrass meadows" (not published yet).
+This repository contains the data files and script used for the data analysis presented in the scientific article titled "Microplastic and organic carbon storage in sediments of intertidal and subtidal seagrass meadows" (not published yet).
 The article investigated the capacity of intertidal and subtidal seagrasses in capturing microplastics and store organic carbon in the sediments.

 # Contents

 * README.md: This file, containing information about the repository and how to use it.
 * LICENSE: Information about the licensing of the code and data.
-* data/raw: Directory containing the raw data files used for the analysis.
+* raw/: Directory containing the raw data files used for the analysis.
 * scripts/: Directory containing the script for the data analysis and visualisation.

 # Requirements